SamuelGasc/Captcha-Generator/README.md

     ("use \captchaFactory\Captcha;").
     While instanciating the "Captcha" class you must give it the path to captcha's files (as a a parameter of the constructor).
-This path must be relative for the PHP const "__DIR__" will be automatically used after, during the captcha's creation.
+This path must be relative for the PHP const "__DIR__" will be automatically added after, during the captcha's creation.
 Don't open the path with a slash.
     (example of valid path: '../captchaFile/').

     You now only have to call the "getCaptcha" method in the "Captcha" object with a positive